St Mary's Church, Ipswich: Description

+The current St Mary's Church is a substantial sandstone building constructed in a Gothic Revival style.
+The building's design is based on St Joseph's Cathedral in Rockhampton which was designed by FDG Stanley.
+The body of the building is rectangular in plan with a nave, aisles and twin spires at the front of the building.
+The rectangular annexe at the rear of the church is constructed from stone from the previous (1859) church building and is constructed in a more course sandstone.

 St Mary's Presbytery is a two storeyed stone building constructed in the manner of an Italian villa, to the design of the architect Andrea Stombuco.
 It is rectangular in plan with a stair hall leading to four rooms at each level.